afinit/billing-demo/README.md

 ### Account
 I didn't include account as part of this yet.
 Proabably a pretty big missing piece, but I ended up spending my time on other things here like invoice generation.

-### Datastore
-The datastore is currently in memory, but I've constructed this in a way that should make it easy to create a new Repository class that accesses a database.

 ### Validation
 I would like to use the `Validated` type so that I can do validation across more than one input.
 There's nothing more frustrating